anagha-google/dataproc-labs/README.md

 | [Lab-01](1-dataproc-serverless-with-terraform) |  Orchestration of Spark jobs on Dataproc Serverless with Airflow on Cloud Composer 2 |
 | [Lab-02](2-dataproc-gce-with-terraform) |  Orchestration of Spark jobs on Dataproc GCE cluster with Airflow on Cloud Composer 2 |

+The source code was evolved by the creator from a base developed by a partner for Google Cloud.